plotly/plotly.js/README.md

 * Implementation help may be found on community.plot.com (tagged [`plotly-js`](https://community.plotly.com/c/plotly-js)) or on Stack Overflow (tagged [`plotly`](https://stackoverflow.com/questions/tagged/plotly)).
 * Developers should use the keyword `plotly` on packages which modify or add to the functionality of plotly.js when distributing through [npm](https://www.npmjs.com/browse/keyword/plotly).

 ---
-## Versioning

-This project is maintained under the [Semantic Versioning guidelines](https://semver.org/).

-See the [Releases section](https://github.com/plotly/plotly.js/releases) of our GitHub project for changelogs for each release version of plotly.js.

----
 ## Notable contributors